 - the deal dies

-Use an appraisal gap plan you can actually afford
+Use appraisal gap planning you can actually afford

-Some buyers choose an appraisal gap amount they’re willing to cover.
-The smart version is capped and tied to your hard max—so you’re not committing to an unknown number.
+Some buyers choose an appraisal gap amount they are willing to cover.
+The smart version is capped and tied to your hard max.
+That way, you are not committing to an unknown number.

-Be careful with anything that effectively says “I’ll pay whatever it takes.”
-That’s how buyers win… and then regret it.
+Be careful with anything that effectively says, “I’ll pay whatever it takes.”
+That is how buyers win… and then regret it.

 Don’t confuse “waiving appraisal” with “being strong”

-In financing deals, appraisal isn’t just a hoop—it’s a risk control.
+In financing deals, appraisal is not just a hoop.
+It is a risk control.
 In a hot offer situation, there are ways to be competitive without removing every protection.

 Inspection: keep the power to learn what you’re buying